 How to Decide Between a Live Band or a Wedding DJ for Your Wedding

 There are many decisions to be made when it comes to your wedding day.
-A critical decision is if you will have a live wedding band or a wedding DJ or both.
+A critical decision is whether you will have a live wedding band, a wedding DJ, or both.
 There are some key questions that you can consider when choosing your music type.
 These will depend on your budget, wedding flow, setting, and venue, among other things.
 The music is such a central part of the day and will heavily influence memories and feelings about the big day.
-Hearing a song can take us back to another time and day.
-A wedding DJ or band can both create a wonderful experience and it really is a personal decision.
-Be informed to make this decision by reading this article.
+Hearing a song can take us back to another time and place.
+A wedding DJ or band can both create a wonderful experience, and it really is a personal decision.
+Be informed before making this decision by reading this article.

 Question 1.
 What Genres Do You Prefer?